The Fukushima meltdown is way too hot for humans

 Nature's power

-When the explosions blew the tops off of Units 1 and 3, radioactive material contaminated the soil around Daiichi.
-The plant's once-park-like surroundings have since been almost completely paved over to prevent rainwater from leaching into the contaminated soil and spilling out to the ocean.
+When the explosions blew the tops off Units 1 and 3, radioactive material contaminated the soil around Daiichi.
+The plant's once parklike surroundings have since been almost completely paved over to prevent rainwater from leaching into the contaminated soil and spilling out to the ocean.

 As we walk the grounds, I notice a row of cherry blossom trees in full bloom.